-Look for a reissued version of Pretend Princess, to be followed by Royal Wedding Scoop and Holiday with a Royal.
+Look for a reissued version of Pretend Princess and Royal Wedding Scoop to be followed by Forgotten Princess and Holiday with a Royal.

 Carolyn Rae wrote the text of There IS Life After Lettuce (Eakin Press), a cookbook for heart patients and diabetics and has a master’s degree in home economics.
 Whenever she tastes a delicious high calorie dish, she goes home to make a more healthy, but still tasty version for her husband.
 Her profile and travel articles have appeared in the Fort Worth Star Telegram, The Dallas Morning News, Positive Parenting, AAA World, Hawaii and Alaska, and Romance Writer’s Report.